 Secondhand tobacco smoke can result in eye and throat irritation, and increase the risk of lung cancer, respiratory diseases, and heart attacks.
-Vermont has three smoke free laws which protect the public from secondhand tobacco.
-No level of exposure to secondhand smoke is safe (2006 US Surgeon General Report).
+Vermont's smoke-free laws protect the public from the health risks of secondhand smoke.

 The American Cancer Society